arangodb/docs/3.10/installation-windows.md

 Select if you want the installer to create Desktop Icons that let you:

-- access the web inteface
+- access the web interface
-- start the commandline client (arangosh)
+- start the command-line client (arangosh)
 - start the database server (single user installation only)

 ### Starting

-If you installed ArangoDB for multiple users (as a service) it is automatically started.
-Otherwise you need to use the link that was created on you Desktop if you chose to let the installer create desktop icons or

-the executable *arangod.exe* located in *&lt;ROOTDIR&gt;\bin*.
-This will use the configuration file *arangod.conf* located in *&lt;ROOTDIR&gt;\etc\arangodb*, which you can adjust to your needs and use the data directory *&lt;ROOTDIR&gt;\var\lib\arangodb*.
-This is the place where all your data (databases and collections) will be stored by default.
+If you installed ArangoDB for multiple users (as a service), it is automatically started.
+Otherwise you need to use the shortcut that was created on your desktop (depending on the installer settings) or by running the executable `arangod.exe` located in `<ROOTDIR>\usr\bin`.
+It will use the configuration file `arangod.conf` located in `<ROOTDIR>\etc\arangodb3`, which you can adjust to your needs.

-Please check the output of the *arangod.exe* executable before going on.
+Please check the output of the `arangod.exe` executable before continuing.
 If the server started successfully, you should see a line `ArangoDB is ready for business.
 Have fun!` at the end of its output.

-We now wish to check that the installation is working correctly and to do this we will be using the administration web interface.
-Execute *arangod.exe* if you have not already done so, then open up your web browser and point it to the
-page:
+You can access the administration web interface by pointing your web browser to the following address:

 ```
 http://127.0.0.1:8529/